Published July 23, 2023

 4.2.
 Using the Visual Studio Command-Line

-In Visual Studio, go to Tools > NuGet Package Manager > Package Manager Console
+1. In Visual Studio, go to Tools > NuGet Package Manager > Package Manager Console

-Enter the following line in the package manager console tab:
+2. Enter the following line in the Package Manager Console tab:

-PM > Install-Package IronOcr
+Install-Package IronOcr

 The package will now download/install in the current project and be ready to use.

-5. Extract data from Invoice using IronOCR
+5. Extract data from Invoices using IronOCR

-Using IronOCR, you can easily extract data from invoices with just few lines of code and use that data extraction for further processes like data entry.
+Using IronOCR, you can easily extract data from invoices with just a few lines of code and use that data extraction for further processes like data entry.
 This will replace manual data entry and many more.

-First we need an example invoice to extract text from.
+Here is an example invoice to extract text from.

 Now, let's write the code to extract all the data from this invoice.